What are MMIs?

 7. Reflect on the questions you might be asked

 Unlike objective structured clinical examinations (OSCEs), there will not be a real or role-played patient presenting to you for a consultation or any elements of a consultation.
 The questions are designed to find out your motivation for undertaking GP training and to assess your abilities and outlook.
-Patient cases may be used as a backdrop for MMI questions.
+Patient scenarios may be used as a backdrop for MMI questions.

 Examples of MMI questions you might get include: